 A few men became followers of Paul and believed.
 Among them was Dionysius, a member of the Areopagus, also a woman named Damaris, and a number of others.
 (Acts 17:34)

 When Paul was alone in Athens he preached the good news of the kingdom and that resulted in some coming to salvation.
+[NOTE: Paul's evangelism and preaching the good news of the kingdom was NOT like anything the Jehovah's Witnesses preach when they declare their false 1914 good news of the kingdom!]
 Of that number was a woman named Damaris and a member of the Areopagus (Dionysius).
 That man might be considered an amazing salvation conversion.
 He heard the truth once and responded, even though he was in a position like that.
 We never hear of him again and there is no mention of a congregation starting in Athens.
 Only in the kingdom will we know if they endured to the end to be saved (Mt.
 10:22; Heb.
 3:14; Rev. 2:10,11).
-Certainly great good came from the apostle Paul being alone in Athens.
+Certainly great good came from Paul's evangelism in Athens and Mars Hill when he was all alone reaching the lost.

 Whole Counsel Of God